Notes on the Geography of The West Bank: Southern Countryside

 Bethlehem used to be surrounded by olive groves, but urban expansion, Israeli controls, and neglect have decimated them.
 Here, on the south side of the city, some trees are still cared for.

 It's a different story on the north side.
-(The spire at the uppermost lefthand corner is part of the Church of the Nativity.)
+(The transected spire at the uppermost lefthand corner is part of the Church of the Nativity.)

 Barely saw him before the camera flash.

-Much of the eastern desert across which Palestinians try to graze sheep and goats lies now in closed military areas, as livestock owners have to buy fodder--in this case round bales imported from Israel.
+Much of the eastern desert across which Palestinians try to graze sheep and goats lies now in closed military areas, and livestock owners have to buy fodder--in this case round bales imported from Israel.